Sockbend

 The previous image, but with an echo effect applied.

-When I was younger, I would use Audacity to make these effects.
-You can import a bitmap file as raw data, apply an audio effect to it, and export the data back to a bitmap.
-This process is tricky and error-prone.
-You have to be careful not to mess up the BMP header at the beginning, or your file will be unreadable.
+When I was younger, I used Audacity to make these effects.
+You import a bitmap file as raw data, apply an audio effect to it, and export the data back to a bitmap.
+This is tricky and error-prone.
+You have to be careful not to corrupt the BMP header at the beginning, or your file will be unreadable.
 (You can just leave the first millisecond or so of audio alone, but then you'll have an unaltered stripe at the bottom of your databent image.)
 You also have to be careful not to shorten the file, or it probably won't display.

 To streamline the process, I made Sockbend, a set of Python scripts that applies audio transformations to images.
-To make the above image, I just had to type:
+To make the above image, I typed:

 b = sockbend.Bender("rats.jpg")